repetere/periodicjs/README.md

 *	A simple way to create a dynamic web application or app with well-structured routes, templates and models
 *	A beautiful React-based Isomorphic Admin UI based on database models
 *	Entreprise Security & Authentication with extensions for hosting an OAuth2 Servers, Multi-factor authentication, integrations with several session stores and authentication mechanisms
+* Support for multiple protocols, websockets, REST, RPC and more
-*	Integrations, CMS, and more
+*	Scaffolding for web integrations, ERP, ECM, CMS and more

 ### Community